-The cake built in CRUD auth is way too powerful and way too slow and memory consuming.
+The CakePHP built in row based CRUD auth is way too powerful and way too slow and memory consuming.

-If you just want to have some basic control over the access to specific actions, you need sth else.
+If you just want to have some basic control over the access to specific actions, you need something else.

 Here it comes.